Brian McKnight (album)

-Brian McKnight is the debut studio album of R&B singer Brian McKnight, released in 1992 by Mercury Records.
-It features his then-highest charting single, "One Last Cry", which reached number 13 on the US Billboard Hot 100 and sold 500,000 copies.
-The album itself was certified platinum by the Recording Industry Association of America.
+Brian McKnight is the debut studio album of R&B singer Brian McKnight, released on June 23, 1992 by Mercury Records.
+It features his then-highest-charting single, "One Last Cry", which peaked at number 13 on the US Billboard Hot 100 and sold 500,000 copies.
+The album was certified platinum by the Recording Industry Association of America.

 Critical response

 Brian McKnight received positive reviews from most music critics.
 Entertainment Weekly writer Havelock Nelson, gave the album an A-rating citing that "McKnight is the most comforting R&B singer-songwriter to emerge since Keith Washington early last year."